 - Nationally, the annual cost of occupational injuries in agriculture is $8.3 billion in medical costs and lost productivity.

-- In Iowa, $18,885 in lost state and local tax revenue following a fatality
+- In Iowa, $59,299 in lost local, state, and federal tax revenue following a fatality

 An Ounce of Prevention